2022 Ole Miss Rebels football team

 The 2022 Ole Miss Rebels football team represented the University of Mississippi in the 2022 NCAA Division I FBS football season.
 The Rebels played their home games at Vaught–Hemingway Stadium in Oxford, Mississippi, and competed in the Western Division of the Southeastern Conference (SEC).
 They were led by third-year head coach Lane Kiffin.

-Previous season

-The Rebels finished the 2021 season 10–3, 6–2 in SEC play to finish in second place in the Western Division.
-This was the first season in school history where the team finished with 10 wins in the regular season.
-They were invited to the 2022 Sugar Bowl where they were defeated by No. 7 Baylor.

 Schedule

 Ole Miss and the SEC announced the 2022 football schedule on September 21, 2021.